Runtime Verification Audits Hatom Lending Protocol

 Runtime Verification is pleased to announce the Hatom smart contract audit completion.
-Hatom is a decentralized lending protocol built on the Elrond Blockchain.
+Hatom is a decentralized lending protocol built on the MultiversX Blockchain.
 It is a complete money market ecosystem that allows users to lend, borrow and stake their crypto assets at competitive interest rates.

-With the Hatom protocol, users can lend or borrow crypto assets in the Elrond ecosystem.
+With the Hatom protocol, users can lend or borrow crypto assets in the MultiversX ecosystem.
 Lenders can deposit tokens into the lending pool and gain corresponding HTokens, which accrue interest from the asset borrowers.
 Likewise, borrowers are able to borrow in an over-collateralized manner.

 The protocol allows for governance participation through its native Hatom token, as well as providing token holders the ability to stake their Hatom tokens to earn a share of the generated income.

 The audit scope included the entirety of the protocol’s on chain libraries and smart contracts.
 In the protocol, smart contracts are grouped into modules, and the scope of the audit included modules responsible for the following operations:

 - Admin module: The admin module implements the functionality for the admin role of the smart contracts.

 - Controller module: The controller module validates permitted user actions and disallows actions if they do not conform to specific risk parameters.

 - Governance module: The governance module handles proposing, voting, and executing proposals.

 - Interest rate module: The interest rate module calculates the interest rate, which depends on the current utilization rate of a given market.